Hundeo: Dog Training

 FCI Group: Spitz and primitive types

 The Norwegian Buhund is a friendly and alert Spitz.
-The name has nothing to do with ghosts, but with the Norwegian word "Bu" for "hut".
+Its name has nothing to do with ghosts, but with the Norwegian word "Bu", which means "hut".
 The Norwegian Buhund is considered a family dog.
-He is very playful and fond of children.
-As a herding and guard dog, he also needs a lot of activity and exercise.
+It is very playful and loves children.
+As a herding and guard dog, it needs plenty of activity and exercise.

 Norwegian Buhund